Germany–Peru relations

-Germany–Peru relations are the bilateral relations between Germany and Peru.
+Germany–Peru relations (German: Deutschland und Peru Beziehungen; Spanish: Relaciones Alemania y Perú) are the historical and bilateral relations between the Federal Republic of Germany and the Republic of Peru.
 The relations are described by the German Foreign Office as "close and friendly".
 Cooperation between Germany and Peru takes place at both the bilateral and multilateral level.
+Both countries are members of the United Nations.

 History

+Early history

 The first German to arrive in Peru was the Nuremberg-born Conquistador Bartolomé Flores.
 He came to Peru in 1537 and was involved in the suppression of an Inca rebellion by the Spanish.
 In the 18th century, the Viceroyalty of Peru was visited by German Jesuits, who published travelogues.
 In 1890, Fürchtegott Leberecht von Nordenflycht arrived in Peru, where he headed a German mining commission that was supposed to reform mining and smelts in Peru.
 However, his work was hampered by corrupt authorities and ended in 1811.
 Nine years later, Clemens von Althaus was taken up by the troops of the South American freedom fighter General José de San Martín, and von Althaus later became a general himself in the Army of Peru.

 Beginning in 1849, a law passed by Ramón Castilla allowed the immigration of Germans to Peru, and in 1856 German colonists were granted permission to settle in the Peruvian Amazon.
 In 1859, Kuno Damian von Schütz-Holzhausen founded a colony in Pozuzo.
 After an arduous crossing, 150 Tyroleans, Rhinelanders and Bavarians settled here.
 While German agricultural colonies were not very successful, German immigrants soon took an important role in trade and manufacturing.
 For example, the Gildemeister family, who immigrated from Bremen, dominated the sugar trade.
 Most German immigrants were unmarried men who often married into Peruvian families and were with time assimilated into the Spanish-speaking majority society.
+In 1870, Theodor von Bunsen was appointed Consul General of the North German Confederation and later the German Empire in Peru, which was established soon after.
+In 1872, a German school was founded in Lima.